mohtasim70/JudiciarySystem-Dapp-React-Ethereum/README.md

 9. All the steps are handled using the smart contract
 -----------------------------------
 Smart Contract Functions:
-          1. listCases
+           listCases
-          2. Lists all the registered cases.
+          Lists all the registered cases.
-          3. setJudge
+           setJudge
-          4. Sets the Judge for the Case
+           Sets the Judge for the Case
-          5. setLawyer
+           setLawyer
-          6. Lawyer can also be set
+           Lawyer can also be set
-          7. addCase
+           addCase
-          8. Civilians add cases using this function
+           Civilians add cases using this function
-          9. setDefenderCase
+           setDefenderCase
-          10. If lawyer is defender for a case
+           If lawyer is defender for a case setProsecutorCase
-          11. setProsecutorCase
-          12. If lawyer is prosecutor for a case
+           If lawyer is prosecutor for a case addDefenderProof
-          13. addDefenderProof
-          14. Lawyer adds Proof as defender
+           Lawyer adds Proof as defender
-          15. addProsecutorProof
+           addProsecutorProof
-          16. Lawyer adds Proof as Prosecutor
+           Lawyer adds Proof as Prosecutor
-          17. decision
+           decision
-          18. Only judge adds the decision if true than money is returned to plantiff
+           Only judge adds the decision if true than money is returned to plaintiff

 -----------------------------------